 More generally, the YubiKey OTP contains as the initial part an identity of the YubiKey, and it can be used to identify the user.
 The identity part is the same for every OTP, and it is the initial 2-16 modhex characters of the OTP.
 (The identity can be programmed to 0 characters, but then obviously this scheme does not apply.)
 Since the rest of the OTP is always 32 characters, the method to extract the identity is to remove 32 characters from the end and then use the remaining string, which should be 2-16 characters, as the YubiKey identity.

-Note that the validation server is case insensitive, so you need to lower-case the string in order to avoid caps lock resulting in different identities with the only differ being case of the prefix.
+Note that the validation server is case sensitive, so you need to lower-case the string in order to avoid caps lock resulting in different identities with the only differ being case of the prefix.

 Typically you would store the association between the user and the YubiKey prefix in a database.